 Some vines will not need any pruning, but pruning will result in a fuller plant.
 Pruning can be done in late winter or early spring.
 In cooler climates, the vines may die back to the ground anyway.

 To protect borderline plants during winter, stop feeding in late summer.
-Mulch the area around the roots, once the soil temperature drops.
+Mulch the area around the roots, once the soil temperature drops, to prevent freezing and thawing throughout winter.

 Problems & Pests of Passion Flower

-It seems the more tropical the climate, the more pests there are to attack passion flower.
-But generally the plants have minimal problems.
+- It seems the more tropical the climate, the more pests there are to attack passion flower.
+But generally, the plants have minimal problems.
+Insects pests could include scale, spider mites, and whiteflies.

-Leaf spotting is generally caused by a fungus disease.
+- Leaf spotting is generally caused by a fungal disease.
 Remove affected leaves, to slow the spread, and treat with a fungicide if necessary.